Motley Fool Review

 How Does the Motley Fool Stock Advisor Compare to Other Services?

 If you are looking for a stock advisor, it makes sense to shop around a bit.
 That’s part of the reason we made this site.
 There are dozens of different financial services and we wanted to make sure we were using the best ones.

-To date, we’ve tried most of the popular financial services (ranging from stock brokers to stock pickers) and here’s how we think the Motley Fool compares to the competition.
+To date, we’ve tried most of the popular financial services (ranging from stock brokers to stock pickers).
+So how does Motley Fool compare?
+Let’s take a look.

 Motley Fool vs. Other Stock Picking Services

-The Motley Fool Stock Advisor program is the best stock picking service for two key reasons:
+The Motley Fool Stock Advisor service is the best stock picking service for two key reasons:

 - Price – Financial advice isn’t cheap.
 Shop around and you’ll see that many advisors charge upward of $1,000/year.
 Ask for a financial advisor at your bank or broker and they’ll want to take a cut of your portfolio.
-The Stock Advisor Program is $99/year.
+The Stock Advisor Program is $99 for new members.
 It really doesn’t get any better than that.

 If you’re looking for hot stock picks and you are only going to sign up for one service, use the Motley Fool Stock Advisor.

 I’ve been a Motley Fool subscriber for a few years.
 During that time, I’ve come across a few other Motley Fool services.
 Some I came across during my own research, while other ones were pitched to me by the company.